Joanajua/Quizzing/README.md

 	○ Moq v4.15.2

 >>--------------------------

-HOW TO ACCESS TO THE APPLICATION

-An admin user assigned to the admin role will be created the first time the application runs and has to be used to access the application as an administrator:

->> Go to Login and use the following credentials.
-Email: admin@mailinator.com
-Pasword: Abcd123456@

-A read-only role (readonly) will also be generated at the start of the application.

-To register a new user go to Register and enter an email and a valid password - this is at least 10 characteres with at least 1 uppercase and with at least one symbol.

-When registering a new user, this will be assigned to the readonly role automatically;
-if this user needs to be assigned to another role, an admin user with an admin role can assign a new role to it inside the users and roles managment side of the application.

->> Go to Management > Roles > Create new role (if a new role needs to be created).
->> Go to Management > Users > Edit user > Manage Roles > select the new user and assign a new role to it.
+CHANGE POSTGRESS CONECTION STRING

+>> Add own local postgres database id and password to the conection string in the appsettings.json file:
+"AppConnection": "User ID=USERID;Password=PASSWORD;Host=localhost;Port=5432;Database=quizzing;"

+Now run the program; when the application detects that the database does not exist, it runs the migrations and create the database that will be built with the respective tables and sample data for quizzes.
+There will be 3 quizes as an example with their own questions and answers and also an admin user, one admin role and one readonly role will be created.

 >>--------------------------
+FEED USERS AND ROLES

+To feed the database with users, there are 3 CVS documents on the application root folder inside a folder named "Identity-datafiles".
+1- Import the AspNetUsers file into the AspNetUsers table.
+When importing could throw an error, due to a timezone column, and postgres justs copies 2 users; in that case, enter the other user by hand copying directly from the file.
+2- Import the AspNetRoles file into the AspNetRoles table.
+This should not cause any problem.
+3- Import the AspNetUserRoles file into the AspNetUserRoles table.

+ACCESS TO THE APPLICATION BY LOGIN

+Now there are 3 users created:

+edit@webbiskools.com
+view@webbiskools.com
+restricted@webbiskools.com

+The password for all of them is:
+Abcd123456@

+Each of the users is assigned to one role: edit, view or restricted; when the application starts, the UI shows directly the Login page.

+>>--------------------------

 DIFFERENT USER Roles

+As per the busines requirements each user has a different grade of authorisation.

-- Users with admin role will be able to access to the whole application.
+- Users with edit role will be able to access to the whole application.
-- Users with readonly role will be able to login, access to the index page, the list of quizzes and the Details page where they can see the questions and answers for a quiz.
+- Users with view role will be able to see the list of quizzes and on each of them the list questions and answers.
-- Users unregistered or unlogged can access to the login, resgister and Index page.
-They can also access to the List of quizzes; when accessing to the Details page they can see the questions for a quizz but not the answers.
+- Users with restricted role will be able to see the list of quizzes and on each of them the list questions but not the answers.